 A Players Guide to WHS

-Below we have listed some frequently asked questions around the new World Handicap System which will become active on 2nd November 2020.
+Below we have listed some frequently asked questions around the new World Handicap System which became active on 2nd November 2020.

 What is slope and how is it figured out for each course?